-- $c_1 \cdot c_2 \cdot \ldots \cdot c_n$, where c_1 is a connector of the class, $n \ge 1$ and c{i+1} is a connector element of c_i for $i = 1, \ldots, (n-1)$. - m.c, where m is a non-connector element in the class and c is a connector element of m.
+- $c_1.c_2....c_n$, where c_1 is a connector of the class, $n \ge 1$ and c{i+1} is a connector element of c_i for i = 1, ..., (n-1). - \bullet m.c, where m is a non-connector element in the class and c is a connector element of m.

-There may optionally be array subscripts on any of the components; the array subscripts shall be parameter expressions or the special operator :.
-If the connect construct references array of connectors, the array dimensions must match, and each corresponding pair of elements from the arrays is connected as a pair of scalar connectors.
+There may optionally be array subscripts on any of the components; the array subscripts shall be evaluable expressions or the special operator: If the connect construct references array of connectors, the array dimensions must match, and each corresponding pair of elements from the arrays is connected as a pair of scalar connectors.